Blog post by Keaton Fletcher & Blog edited by Courtney Keim

 As a student of epidemiology, I see the potential benefit of my occupational health psychology (OHP) colleagues learning from epidemiologists, especially as it relates to research design and methods.

 Directed Acyclic Graphs (DAGs) are one such tool that has been long utilized in the discipline of epidemiology (Howards et al., 2012).
-In short, DAGs can be used to illustrate causal relationships before beginning a ...
+In short, DAGs can be used to illustrate causal relationships before beginning ...

 More